Student jobs

 Find out how to improve your job search strategy, structure your CV or prepare for an interview by attending webinars and workshops organised by the Careers Service.
 Explore our Accelerate Your Future workshops.

 Take advantage of the Digital Careers Resources such as CV Builder and Cover Letter Builder to help you draft your applications.
 Uploading your CV to CV360 will provide you an instant feedback and tips for improvements.
 And once you are successful with your applications start practicing your interview skills with Interview360 with further feedback on your communication and body language.
-To learn more about CV, applications and interviews take a look at our CV & Applications page.
+To learn more about CV, applications and interviews take a look at our CV and applications page.

 In addition, the Careers Service offers 1-1 support to help you improve your CV, Cover Letters, supporting statements or interview preparation.
 Book an information & advice appointment.

-To find out more about our appointments and how the Careers Service can support you check out our How can we help you page.
+To find out more about our appointments and how the Careers Service can support you check out our How we can help you page.

-<p>Smiling woman using laptop at the bar - getty<br></p>
+Smiling woman using laptop at the bar (Getty Images)